 3.6.
-Pre-Requisites for Admitting Students to BBA Specialization Programmes
+Pre-Requisites for Admitting Students to BBA Honours Specialization Programmes

 Students are admitted to follow Specialization Programme at the beginning of the third year of their studies.
-The admission to the above course will be given based on the performance of the students in specific course units of First and Second years, and the availability of places for the courses of study.
-Any student who wishes to follow a Specialization programme should apply for it.
+The admission to the above course will be given based on the performance of the students in specific course units of First andSecond years, and the availability of places for the courses of study.
+Any studentwho wishes to follow a Specialization programme should apply for it.
 The minimum requirements for Selection to Specialization Programmes are given below.

-- o Should have obtained a GPA of not less than 3.0 (B or higher grade) for the required course units specified for a particular specialization programme, and; - o Should have obtained a GPA of not less than 2.3 (C+ or higher grade) in General English I, or General English II or Business Communication in the First or Second year. - o If there are more applicants than the maximum number to be admitted to a specialization program, students will be selected in the descending order of the GPA until the quota is filled.
+- Should have obtained a GP of not less than 3.0 (B or higher grade) for the required course units specified for a particular specialization programme, and; - Should have obtained a GP of not less than 2.3 (C+ or higher grade) in General English - I, or General English - II or Business Communication in the First or Second year. - If there are more applicants than the maximum number to be admitted to a specialization program, students will be selected in the descending order of the GP until the quota is filled.
 The maximum ceiling for specialization will be decided based on the demand and the facilities in the faculty.
-Students have to indicate their order of preference in respect of all five areas of specialization.
+Students have to indicate their order of preference in respectof all five areas of specialization.